lorenzo-zurini/PALSymLink/README.md

 For Path, use the path where the symbolic link wil be located.
 This is the path of the directory that you want to make portable, the path that you would put on the RIGHT side of the "=" if you were using DirectoriesMove.
 Most wilidcards from PA are supported (more below).
 The DirectoriesCleanupIfEmpty section is also replicated by my script and should be left empty (if you aren't using DirectoriesMove as well).
 The parent directories of the SymLink will be recursively removed if they are empty.
 If there is already a directory at this path, it will be renamed when the app is run and renamed back when it is closed.

 For Target, use the name of the directory in your PAL:DataDir (the Data directory that is created after the app is run) that the symbolic link will point to.
 This is the path that you would put on the LEFT if you were using DirectoriesMove.
 If this directory doesn't already exist (like if you put it in DefaultData), it will be automatically created.

+ 5. Run the app and see if it works.
+Be aware that it will not run from a non-NTFS formatted drive as other filesystems like FAT32 don't support Symbolic Links.

  # Wildcards